jkeener/personal-goals/README.md

 ### Things I'll Do This Month: May 2016

 - [x] Read a book.
-- [ ] Go to the at least gym once a week.
-3/4
+- [x] Go to the at least gym once a week.
+4/4
 - [ ] Take a walk with Alaina at least once a week.
 3/4
 - [ ] Do at least one DuoLingo lesson a day.
 - [ ] Launch the photo site.